Maribor Synagogue: History

 First mentioned in 1354, the synagogue is thought to have been built sometime in the late 13th century.
 Located next to the city walls, it was part of a complex that included a Jewish cemetery, rabbinical residence, and Talmudic school.
 A fortified tower nearby - part of the walls themselves - was known as the Židovski stolp ("Jewish Tower"), while a building housing ritual baths stood outside the walls on the Drava riverbank.

 At points throughout its history, the synagogue served as a temporary seat of the Supreme Rabbinate of Styria, Carinthia and Krain.
+Around 1450, rabbi Israel Isserlein, considered to be one of the most influential Ashkenazic Talmud authorities of his time in all of Central-East Europe, flourished in this city and this very synagogue.

 In 1497, the Jews of Maribor were expelled, scattering all over Europe, especially Italy.
 After the expulsion, the synagogue was in 1501 turned into a Catholic church, the Church of All Saints (Cerkev Vseh Svetnikov).
 The former rabbi's residence to the west of the main building became a curate office, while another, smaller building on the eastern side housed the sexton.

 In 1785, during the anticlerical reforms of Joseph II, the church was confiscated, deconsecrated, and converted into a military warehouse.
 It served in this capacity until 1811, when it was sold to private owners for use as a merchant storage, a wine cellar, a brush factory, an art studio, and an apartment house, which it remained until the 1980s.